 One of the Board's primary responsibilities is overseeing management's establishment and execution of our corporate strategy and the associated risks.
 The full Board oversees strategy and strategic risk through robust and constructive engagement with management, taking into consideration our key priorities, national and regional trends impacting our business and disruptors to our business.
 The Board's oversight of our strategy primarily occurs through extensive annual and quarterly reviews of our strategic plans.
-During these reviews, management provides the Board with its view of the key commercial and strategic risks and opportunities that we face; and the Board provides management with feedback on whether management has identified the key risks and opportunities and is taking appropriate responsive actions.
-In addition to annual and quarterly reviews, because our strategic initiatives are subject to rapidly evolving business dynamics, the Board regularly receives updates on key strategic initiatives throughout the year to ensure progress is being made against goals, understand where adjustments or refinements to strategy may be appropriate and stay current on issues impacting the business.
+During these reviews, management provides the Board with its view of the key commercial and strategic risks and opportunities that we face; and the Board provides management with feedback on whether management has identified the key risks and opportunities are subject to rapidly evolving business dynamics, the Board regularly receives updates on key strategic initiatives throughout the year to ensure progress is being made against goals, understand where adjustments or refinements to strategy may be appropriate and stay current on issues impacting the business.